-- Government departments are not impaired

-- Water related debts are not impaired

-- Interest is impaired at 80%

-- Property rates with a scoring of 5 are impaired at 80%
+- Government departments impaired at 100% for disputed debts - Water related debts are not impaired - Interest is impaired at 80% - Property rates with a scoring of 5 are impaired at 80%

-- Where ageing of the debt is 270 and above with no ageing for other days, they were impaired.
-At 80%

 9. IMPLEMENTATION AND REVIEW OF THIS POLICY

 - 9.1 This policy shall be implemented once approved by Council.
 All future submissions for the writing off of debt must be considered in accordance with this policy. - 9.2 This policy may be reviewed on an annual basis and be tabled to Council for approval.